forumone/gesso/README.md

 2. To ignore several lines, add `// stylelint-disable` before the code in question and add `// stylelint-enable` afterwards.

+In both cases above, please add a comment about the valid reason to disable the Stylelint rules in your use case.

 The Stylelint rules can be changed in the `.stylelintrc.yml` file.
 By default, Gesso follows the [sass-guideline.es](https://github.com/bjankord/stylelint-config-sass-guidelines)